kiboschool/tk-future-proof-with-python/src/future-proof-with-python.md

 ## Completing your lessons
 This page will include all the lessons for the class.
-Each week, Mo will add new lessons and assignments for you to work on.
+Each week, Stanley will add new lessons and assignments for you to work on.
 Bookmark this page to find all of your lessons: [https://bit.ly/tk7-fpwp](https://bit.ly/tk7-fpwp)

 To find a lesson, click the Table of Contents (three horizontal lines) on the top left corner of the page.
 You can also click the arrows to navigate to the next lesson.